 - Crusty Bread or 1 Cup of Cannellini Beans

-- In a large heavy bottom deep skillet or Dutch oven, brown chorizo in a little olive oil.
-(Remove from casing and break up or crumble into small bite size pieces).
+- In a large heavy bottom deep skillet or Dutch oven, brown the chorizo in a little olive oil.
+(Remove from casing and break up or crumble into small bite-size pieces).
 Once browned, set aside.
 Pour off the fat, wipe out skillet with paper towel.

-- In same skillet, heat 2 T olive oil on med high heat.
+- In same skillet, heat the olive oil on med-high heat.
 Add fennel, stirring often for about 3 minutes.
 Add onion, turn heat down to med and saute both until tender, about 8-10 minutes.
 Add garlic, sauté 3 minutes, stirring occasionally, until garlic starts turn golden.
 Add tomato paste.
 Turn heat up to high, constantly stirring, until paste darkens, about 3 more minutes.
 You are basically frying the paste to deepen the flavor of the dish.